Keto Love Trio: Coffee Panna Cotta, Almond Bon-Bons, Chocolate Mousse: only 4g carbs for ALL THREE!!!!

 I hope my Keto Love Trio: Coffee Panna Cotta, Almond Bon-Bons, Chocolate Mousse will be a LOVE TKO for you!

 Coffee Panna Cotta couldn’t be simpler.
 5 minutes of simmering time and it’s ready.
 I used Agar Agar instead of gelatine.
-1g is difficult to weigh, so if you don’t have precision scales (I use these), just measure 1/4 tsp.
+1g is difficult to weigh, so if you don’t have precision scales (U.S. option HERE), just measure 1/4 tsp.
 Agar seems to come in different strengths, depending on the brand, so if you want to make sure you get a good ‘wobble’ on the panna cotta, you should use the same one I did (link is in the recipe).
 This recipe makes 4 small portions, as part of the trio of desserts.
 If you intend to make the Coffee Panna Cotta on its own, I suggest you pour it into 2 serving moulds (remember to double the macros), rather than 4.

 - Servings: 4